-1045 ELM STREET • SUITE 403 MANCHESTER, NH 03101-1824 PHONE (603) 624-6506 FAX (603) 624-6342 financial reporting requirements, and to assure members of the Retirement System that the Board of Trustees is responsibly managing fund assets.
-The MECRS Annual Report is prepared each year to conform to the most current reporting Governmental Accounting Standards Board pronouncements.
+1045 ELM STREET • SUITE 403 MANCHESTER, NH 03101-1824 PHONE (603) 624-6506 FAX (603) 624-6342 of 1973, as amended, is intended to satisfy public pension plan financial reporting requirements, and to assure members of the Retirement System that the Board of Trustees is responsibly managing fund assets.
+The MECRS Annual Report is prepared each year to conform to the most current Governmental Accounting Standards Board pronouncements.